-When you are mixing the flour and butter make sure the butter is very cold.
-Also, your hands should be cold too.
-Another option is mixing the flour and butter on a flat surface by using a cold knife.
+When you are mixing the flour and butter, make sure the butter is very cold.
+Also, your hands should be cold.
+Another option is to mix the flour and butter on a flat surface with a cold knife.
 You would chop the butter into the flour and use your hands only at the end when adding the cold water and forming a disk.

-I chop the walnuts pretty fine but you can also use a food processor or blender.
+I chop the walnuts pretty fine, but you can also use a food processor or blender.
 It will work just fine.
-The apple slices are also very thin, about an 1/8 inch (2-3mm).
+The apple slices are also very thin, about 1/8 inch (2-3mm).

 What I really like about these Apple Walnut Tartlets is that they are not too sweet, just the perfect amount.
-Of course, you can make them sweeter if you like.
-But don’t forget you can add more honey on top too.
+Of course, you can make them sweeter if you’d like, or just drizzle more honey on top.

 So here you have it!